EdwardSivyour/editor-testing/src/content/tiptapComments.md

    });
    ```

-   Defining tighter restrictions is done by simply specifing the expected extensions:
+   Defining tighter restrictions is done by simply specifing only the wanted extensions:

    ```js
    import Document from '@tiptap/extension-document'